 Daylight’s End has been on the radar of action genre fans for some time, particular those familiar with the key players.
 The movie is helmed by director William Kaufman (Sinners and Saints, One in the Chamber), writer Chad Law (Six Bullets, Close Range) and leading man Johnny Strong (Sinners and Saints, Black Hawk Down).
 They are an exceptionally talented team with a great body of work between them.
-What’s crucial to note is that they really come across as old school renegade filmmakers, operating outside the softer, commercial or family friendly parameters.
+What’s crucial to note is that they really come across as old school renegade filmmakers, operating outside the softer, commercial parameters.
 In short, they stick to their guns and do their own thing.

 This story is set in the years following a mysterious plague which turned people into murderous, blood-thirsty vampiric creature.
 Survivors are scarce and divided and when a drifter named Rourke (Strong) saves a woman (Chelsea Edmundson) from a violent gang, he joins her group of survivors holed up in a Dallas police station where they form a plan to make one last stand and escape the city.
 Rather than reinventing the wheel, the story feels like love letter to classic titles like Mad Max 2: The Road Warrior and Assault on Precinct 13, paying homage and incorporating a few surprises along the way.

 One of the most striking elements of the film are the visuals.
 Kaufman has built a reputation creating slick, cinematic and equally gritty character-driven action with a definite air of coolness.
 This is made much easier when the star is Johnny Strong, who has to be one of the most underrated leading men in movies today.
 It would be great to see him more but honestly I respect how selective he is with his work (see his interview in my book Life of Action).
 The pair first teamed up on 2010’s Sinners and Saints, one of my favourite action thrillers of recent years, and long may the collaborations continue.